dear expectant mother

 We are both very excited to be growing our family through adoption.
 We’ve always felt that a family is so much more than biology.
 We will teach your child about their beginnings and about where they were born and who you are.
 Our home will always be a house of understanding, love, and great experiences.
 We believe it is love and support that bonds people together, and we can’t wait to share with a child who their birth family is and that they have so many people who love and care about them.

 We appreciate this opportunity to introduce ourselves and hope that as you look through our profile you can see how much love, support and joy we have to offer.

 The right place was Washington DC, and the right time was 2011, when we both bumped into each other at a friend’s birthday party.
 Before we knew it we were attached at the hip and running off to get married in the mountains of Virginia, surrounded by family, friends, and fall leaves.

 Both of us loved living in D.C, but we also shared a dream of farmland and chicken-ownership.
 So after a decade of city-living we packed our bags and headed north to a farmhouse and new adventures.
 We’ve traded in our late-nights for early mornings, but we are having just as much fun.
 When it’s warm outside we spend our days attempting to garden and taking our boat out on the lake.
 If it’s snowing then you can find us in the yard playing with the dogs and making snow angels.

 We are both lucky to have flexible jobs that give us a lot of time to spend time together and to travel.
-Nate works from home as an AV automation designer and Mackenzie works as a web designer at a local college.
+Nate works from home as an AV automation designer and Mackenzie works as the Executive Director of a local animal shelter.
 Most nights you can find us making a mess in the kitchen (right now we are working on making pasta from scratch).
 Mackenzie is also learning to play the banjo (just like Kermit the Frog), and Nate is working on a commercial helicopter pilot's license (he already has 167 hours of flying under his belt!).

 Our Home & Pets